 The use of a large group of kids, each with their own personality, recalls Alvin Fernald, Mayor for a Day.

-The best in the series, The Peter Potts Book of World Records (1987), shows Hicks' skill with character drawing and storytelling.
+The Peter Potts Book of World Records.
+The best book in the series, The Peter Potts Book of World Records (1987), shows Hicks' skill with character drawing and storytelling.
 It is an emotionally involving book, with some wisdom to impart to its readers about life.
 Especially in the running plot, given full expression in the last story, about the impending birth of Peter sister's child.

 The first three short stories in the collection feature inventions that are giant versions of ordinary devices.
 Hicks shows his background as a contributor to Popular Mechanics.
 Hicks gives an interesting, physics-based account, of how such large devices would differ in operation from normal sized ones.
 The account is especially skillful in the third tale, "The World's Tallest and Fastest Stilt Walk".
 Such works remind one of the modified-bicycle finale of Alvin Fernald, Foreign Trader, and the devices in The Marvelous Inventions of Alvin Fernald.